 - Others - O

-The first six of which which can all be theoretically recycled6, which is why products often will display these codes with a recycle me message.
+The first six of which can all be theoretically recycled6, which is why products often will display these codes with a recycle me message.
 But it is usually accompanied by a footnote of "check local recycling guidelines", since unfortunately, not all plastic recycling can be done economically from kerbside collections.

 For example, PET bottles and trays make up a significant percentage of household recycling waste in western countries, and recycled clear PET (or rPET) commands a reasonably high price, this is why